djdoge/Week/README.md

 # What's New:

->One day until first weekchange for the app [21 jan 2017]
+>-One day until first weekchange for the app [21 jan 2017]

->Released for all phones and tablets on the Google play store [18 jan 2017]
+>-Released for all phones and tablets on the Google play store [18 jan 2017]

->Successfull weekchange on homepage -- started to build android app [16 jan 2017]
+>-Successfull weekchange on homepage -- started to build android app [16 jan 2017]

->Started build on homepage [10 jan 2017]
+>-Started build on homepage [10 jan 2017]